VAJRESH/ABC-Learning-Center/README.md

 # ABC-Learning-Center

+## Mini Project 1

-A repo that will contain all the source code and files related to my assignment and project.
+This branch has all the files related to mini project 1.
+Inside the folder, I have a ppt which has screenshot of the webpages and a folder which contains the website source code